yordevs/quiz-night/Answers.md

    - To only store information about search engines.
    - To only store information about users.

-1. Which of the following HTMLs ensures that a valid and untruncated meta description will be displayed in Google search results?[^t]
+1. Which of the following HTMLs ensures that a valid and untruncated meta description will be displayed in Google search results?[^s]

    + ```HTML
      <head>